 Burr & Forman's non-compete and trade secrets service group is comprised of litigation and transactional attorneys throughout the firm's Southeastern footprint.
 The group represents and counsels businesses in connection with all types of unfair competition issues, including those involving non-compete, non-solicitation, and non-disclosure agreements, and employee raiding, trade secrets, and employee loyalty.

 Our attorneys represent financial services companies, consulting firms, technology companies, medical practices, insurance companies, media and publishing businesses, franchisors, and a wide variety of sales-oriented businesses.
-Our group includes attorneys licensed to practice in all state and federal courts in Alabama, Georgia, Tennessee, Florida, Mississippi, and multiple other states, along with significant experience in FINRA arbitrations and other forms of alternative dispute resolution.
+Our group includes attorneys licensed to practice in all state and federal courts in Alabama, Georgia, Tennessee, Florida, Mississippi, and multiple other states, along with significant experience in Financial Industry Regulatory Authority (FINRA) arbitrations and other forms of alternative dispute resolution (ADR).

 The services we provide to our clients include the following: